ttibensky/symfony-ddd-hex/README.md

 #### Acceptance tests

-If you would like to run acceptance test, uncomment `chrome` container in your docker-compose.override.yml.
+If you would like to run acceptance test, uncomment `firefox` container in your docker-compose.override.yml.
-To run acceptance tests, you need to have chrome instance running.
+To run acceptance tests, you need to have firefox instance running.
 It can be resource heavy, so it is commented out by default.

 ```bash
 docker compose exec symfony php vendor/bin/codecept run acceptance